devendranaga/networking_notes/protocols/arp/arp.md

 ARP spoofing is one of most known attack that allows an attacker to spoof a device's ipaddress and act as the "real" destination by manipulating the device's ARP table.
 Once a spoof message has been sent, the sender would direct traffic to the spoofed destination thus letting the attacker listen / consume / utilize the traffic for other purposes.

 Generally to avoid this, there are little or no solution.
 Generally the receiver must assume that a spoof must happen within a specific window to detect and block the traffic.
 The sender could change Mac addresses everytime they boot / initialize traffic / come out of sleep.
 This helps avoid getting spoofed or let an attacker "learn" about hardware macaddress early on using the data before.

+### Anonymizing the mac address

+Anonymizing the mac address sometimes help point out an attacker.
+An attacker would listen to this ARP request and tries to replay this over on the network with her/ his own mac address.
+This enables the firewall to detect an attack node and take further actions (black list for a time duration and so on).

+## Transmit path

+Transmit path of ARP is initiated by

+1. A higher layer such as IPv4.
+2. An ARP request from a neighboring Host.

+### Higher layer query
+Upon a query for the destination mac address, resulting in a failure, an ARP request is initiated by the device.
+ARP request may be periodic in nature because the destination may be offline / unreachable / packet loss.
+Once an ARP reply is heard, no more ARP requests will be seen.
+Sometimes Gratituous ARPs may be seen as well.

+## Receive path

+## Linux kernel's ARP tables

+Linux kernel exposes the ARP entries in `/proc/net/arp`.